Women in Red: Methods

 Women in Red conducts Wikipedia edit-a-thons in cities around the world, and continuously hosts a virtual one.
 The all-day in-person edit-a-thons are focused events conducted to train new contributors so that the Wikipedia gender gap can become narrower and include more content on notable women.

 Another goal is to increase the number of female editors.
 Though Wikipedia is "the free encyclopedia that anyone can edit", as of 2015 about only 10 percent of editors were women.

 The Women in Red participants help to collate 150 work lists of red linked articles to make it easier to find and create the missing articles.

+Impact

-As of 22 December 2016, Women in Red volunteer editors added over 45,000 articles, and the percentage of tallied articles increased marginally to 16.8 percent of English-language biographies (from 15 percent in July 2015).
+By December 2016, Women in Red volunteer editors had added over 45,000 articles, and the percentage of tallied articles had increased marginally to 16.8 percent of English-language biographies (from 15 percent in July 2015).
+The project created approximately 175,000 articles in five years.

+In addition to the direct impact of the WikiProject, Women in Red has also inspired other initiatives aimed at increasing the representation of women on Wikipedia.
+For example, this has included stand-alone edit-a-thons, annual Women in Red edit-a-thons as part of other WikiProjects and whole new WikiProjects.

+Studies

+By December 2024 the proportion of biographies for women on English Wikipedia had reached 20% in part due to the Women in Red project.
+A study suggested that, among biology faculty at top U.S. research universities, women are more likely than men to have biographies on wikipedia.
+In 2018, men biologists were more likely to have a dedicated wikipedia page, and that trend reversed in 2022.
+This shift could likely be attributed to Women in Red with nearly half of biographies about women biologists written by volunteers affiliated with the project.